HansOMartinsen/PSCalendar/docs/Get-Calendar.md

    1     2     3     4     5     6     7
 ```

 In Windows PowerShell, all of the commands appear to respect culture settings.
 However, when running in PowerShell 7 there appears to be a bug in .NET Core and how it returns culture information for some cultures, specifically the first day of the week.
-If you run `Get-Calendar` or `Show-Calendar` and the week begins on the wrong day, use the `FirstDay` parameter to override the detected .NET values with the correct one.
-If you are running under the en-AU culture in PowerShell 7, you would need to run this command.
+If you run Get-Calendar or Show-Calendar and the week begins on the wrong day, use the FirstDay parameter to override the detected .NET values with the correct one.
+If you are running under the en-AU culture in PowerShell 7, you most likely will need to use the FirstDay parameter.

 ### Example 5